 - 1. A student must be a high school graduate or must have earned an equivalency certificate. - 2.
 A student must be a citizen of the United States. - 3.
 Applicants must meet the physical requirements established by the United States Coast Guard for an unrestricted license as a ship's officer.
-They are as follows a.
-Pseudoisochromatic Plates (Dvorine, 2nd edition: AOC; revised edition or AOC-ERR; Ishihara 16-, 24-, or 38- plate editions)
+They are as follows

-Height: no limitation prescribed Weight: proportional to height and age
+Height: no limitation prescribed

+Weight: proportional to height and age